martinring/thesis/src/4-Timing.md

 backend; in SystemC, we do not even have an explicit representation of the model to start from).

-Our tool chain reads the SysML and OCL specification, performs the appropriate type checks, reads the Clash model, and generates the corresponding first-order proof obligations in bitvector format (first-order logic with limited width integers as datatypes).
+Our tool chain (as introduced in [#chap:specific]) reads the SysML and OCL specification, performs the appropriate type checks, reads the Clash model, and generates the corresponding first-order proof obligations in bitvector format (first-order logic with limited width integers as datatypes).
 The proof obligations are essentially obtained by taking a representation of the system model in bitvector logic, and showing they satisfy the OCL constraints (pre/postconditions and invariants).
-They can be either processed at design time by an SMT prover such as Yices or Z3, or transferred to runtime.
-Proving at runtime is either performed by an SMT prover running on the target system, if the latter is powerful enough, or by converting the proof obligations into conjunctive normal form (e.g. using the Yices prover) before transferring it to the target system, and using a SAT solver at runtime (either as a lightweight software SAT solver [@light-weight-SAT-solving] or even a hardware SAT solver [@hardware-SAT-solving])
+They can be either processed at design time by an SMT prover such as Yices or Z3, or transferred to run-time.
+Proving at run-time is either performed by an SMT prover running on the target system, if the latter is powerful enough, or by converting the proof obligations into conjunctive normal form (e.g. using the Yices prover) before transferring it to the target system, and using a SAT solver at run-time (either as a lightweight software SAT solver [@light-weight-SAT-solving] or even a hardware SAT solver [@hardware-SAT-solving])

 ### The Demonstrator